TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

 In this example some Fluid templates have to be moved:

 :path:`EXT:my_sitepackage/Resources/Private/Templates/Pages/`
-    The page Templates can stay in this folder.
+    The page-templates can stay in this folder.
 :path:`EXT:my_sitepackage/Resources/Private/Partials/Pages/`
     Move files to :path:`EXT:my_sitepackage/Resources/Private/Templates/Partials/` :path:`EXT:my_sitepackage/Resources/Private/Layouts/Pages/`